-If, on the other hand, you’re an independent contractor, freelancer, or consultant, you aren’t eligible for workers’ comp benefits.
-If you work a lot of hours for your employer, under the close direction of the employer, and/or you work at the employer’s place of business, you are more likely to be an employee vs. an independent contractor.
+If, on the other hand, you're an independent contractor, freelancer, or consultant, you aren't eligible for workers' comp benefits.
+If you work a lot of hours for your employer, under the close direction of the employer, and/or you work at the employer's place of business, you are more likely to be an employee, not an independent contractor.

 Volunteers generally aren't covered by workers' comp insurance policies.
 While some organizations do opt to cover their volunteers with workers' comp insurance, if you were injured while volunteering, it's not likely you'll be covered by workers' comp.

 Almost any injury or illness qualifies for workers' comp, as long as it's job-related.
 You can be injured in an accident on the job; for example, straining your back by lifting, getting a finger caught in a machine, falling on a slippery floor, or getting hit by another driver.

 You can also become sick from unhealthy conditions on the job; for example, from contact with a hazardous substance or exposure to toxic fumes.
 If you become ill over a period of months or years, you can still qualify for workers' comp.
 For instance, if you do repetitive work such as typing at a computer keyboard or operating a cash register, over time you may get a repetitive stress injury (RSI), such as carpel tunnel syndrome.